metrlith/metrlith/README.md

 the original website was made with a site editor (which is heavy on resources), that wasn't even well made.
 This one, it's custom coded with a simpler and more sleek design, that's practically the same with the old one!

 * **🌍 [Earthquake Alerts Discord Bot](https://github.com/metrlith/Earthquake-Alerts):**
 real-time alert bot for earthquakes around the world with magnitude/region filters, slash commands, SQLite storage, and sample message testing.
 It pulls information from USGS earthquake feeds.
+SOON COMING AS AN APP!!!!!

 * **🇺🇳 [NationDex](https://github.com/Aram-Development/Nationdex-AA):**
 Ariel Aram has found me suitable for the honorable position of being one of the main developers of NationDex!
 After 1 year of downtime, the bot is back online (and it's being rewritten by me 🤫)